uwla/dtm/README.md

 **rm PATH FLAGS**: Stop tracking the given files.
 If the flag '--all' is present, remove all files from the track list.

-**list, ls**: List which files are being tracked
+**list, ls **: List which files are being tracked

-**ln, link DIR FLAGS**: Create links of all files being tracked to DIR.If the flag '--symbolic' is present, then it will create symbolic links.
+**ln, link, DIR FLAGS**: Create links of all files being tracked to DIR.
+If the flag '--symbolic' is present, then it will create symbolic links.
 Otherwise, it will create hard links

 **cp, copy DIR**: Copy all files being tracked to the specified directory.

-**sync DIR**: Copy all files in DIR whose relative path to DIR is in the list of tracked files.
+**sync DIR**: Copy (or create links to) all files in DIR whose relative path to DIR is in the list of tracked files.
+If the flag '--symbolic' is present, then it will create symbolic link

 ## EXAMPLES